joannvuong/surgical-data-wranglng/README.md

 ### Data
 We will be evaluating and collecting most of our data through the Centers for Medicare & Medicaid Services (CMS) website and the SyntheticMass website.
 Data provided by CMS and SyntheticMass provides a robust set of metadata for us to analyze, we hope to use at least one of these datasets for this project.
 The data provided by CMS are based off of claims which are all archived in a CSV file for us to evaluate.
-The data that is pulled from SyntheticMass contains one million synthetic patient medical records for us to examine and is encoded in HL7, FHIR, and C-CDA in a CSV.
+The data that is pulled from SyntheticMass contains one million synthetic patient medical records for us to examine, a few of our variables of interest are: claim ID, claim dates, admission dates, discharge dates, death dates, and ICD-9 codes.

 ###